Updated: March 24, 2023

-If we’re in the U.S. or in a country with a mature financial market, then the list of alternative investments would be led by hedge funds, managed futures, commodities, derivatives contracts, and many other paper assets.
+If we’re in the U.S. or a country with a mature financial market, then the list of alternative investments would be led by hedge funds, managed futures, commodities, derivatives contracts, and many other paper assets.

 1. Exchange Traded Funds

-Imagine a mutual fund that’s being sold in the stock market — that’s the closest analogy to describe what an ETF or Exchange traded fund is.
+Imagine a mutual fund that’s being sold in the stock market — that’s the closest analogy to describe what an ETF or Exchange Traded Fund is.

 2. Paintings, sculptures, and other works of art

 This type of investment is only recommended to those who are into art in the first place.
 Because you need to know which pieces are good to buy, and also how and where to sell them later for profits.

 A friend who invests in paintings says that it could take years before an artwork appreciates.
 He suggests that you’ll earn faster by going to exhibitions and auctions and buying undervalued pieces that you can easily sell.